ramanaptr/ez-recyclerview/README.md

     // if you want use findViewById() you shouldn't cast the EzRecycleView
     // if you want use view binding you should to cast the object like the example below rvSample = binding.rvSample as EzRecyclerView<SampleData>

+    // set empty object like example "SampleData" when you use for shimmer effect, to avoid exception rvSample.setData(SampleData())

     // example function for pagination on Ez-RecyclerView
     // init the pagination after bind the view and declare it into field